jounaidr/jrc-node/README.md

 Note: this data will be changed upon deployment

 ### Block Hashing
-Each block's hash is generated using the [Keccak-256](https://keccak.team/keccak_specs_summary.html) algorithm (similar to SHA3), for which the implementation can be found in [KeccakHashHelper.java](https://github.com/jounaidr/jrc-node/blob/master/src/main/java/com/jounaidr/jrc/node/crypto/KeccakHashHelper.java).
+Each block's hash is generated using the [Keccak-256](https://keccak.team/keccak_specs_summary.html) algorithm, for which the implementation can be found in [KeccakHashHelper.java](https://github.com/jounaidr/jrc-node/blob/master/src/main/java/com/jounaidr/jrc/node/crypto/KeccakHashHelper.java).
 This implementation uses the [Bouncy Castle Api](https://www.bouncycastle.org/).